Glenn Robinson: Personal life

 His younger son, Gelen (class of 2014), is the 2013 Indiana High School Athletic Association (IHSAA) 220 lbs wrestling champion, the 2013 IHSAA shot put runner-up, the 2013 IHSAA discus runner-up, and a repeat (2012 and 2013) winner of The Times of Northwest Indiana Football Defensive Player of the Year and as a result the 2012–13 Times of Northwest Indiana Athlete of the Year.
 Gelen played for the Purdue University football team and signed with the CFL BC Lions in 2018.
 He played rugby for the LA Giltinis of Major League Rugby (MLR).
-Gelen currently plays Defensive Tackle for the XFL’s St. Louis Battlehawks.
+Gelen currently plays Defensive Tackle for the XFL's St. Louis Battlehawks.

-Robinson also has a daughter named Jaimie who competes in track and field.